 On the singular day of the Super Bowl, February 8, 2026, there were 75k mentions on social media regarding Bad Bunny and his halftime show performance.
 In comparison, 29k social media mentions discussed Kid Rock's alternative performance.
+Brandwatch captured a sample of the entire data set.
 It was surprising that Bad Bunny's social media mentions only outnumbered Kid Rock's social media discussions by 2.5 times as the viewership of both events differ by more than 120 million views.
 The following highlights themes of social media mentions regarding each artist's performances during the Super Bowl halftime show times.